wchesley/notebook/Wazuh/Email_Alerts.md

 ```

 ## Create Notification Channel

+> NOTE:
+> When delivering email through postfix, only the `<email_to>` field of the `ossec.conf` will be sent emails.
+Regardless of what notification channels are used to send email alerts.

 Back in the Wazuh Web UI, under notifications again.
 This time chose the top most option, `channels`
 - Click `Create Channel` in the top right.